tianyouzeng/PDOL-optimal-control/README.md

 Besides the files in the root directory:

 - The [`models`](https://github.com/tianyouzeng/PDOL-optimal-control/tree/main/models) and [`utils`](https://github.com/tianyouzeng/PDOL-optimal-control/tree/main/utils) folders contain the class definitions of DeepONet, MIONet and FNO.
-They also contains utility classes and functions for training and evaluation.
+They also contains utility classes and functions for problem parameters, training, and evaluation.
 - The [`data`](https://github.com/tianyouzeng/PDOL-optimal-control/tree/main/data) folder contains the source code we used for generating training sets and testing sets.
 - The [`trained_models`](https://github.com/tianyouzeng/PDOL-optimal-control/tree/main/trained_models) folder contains the models trained by the code in this repository.
 - The [`trad_alg`](https://github.com/tianyouzeng/PDOL-optimal-control/tree/main/trad_alg) folder contains the implementaion of some traditional numerical algorithms that we compared with in the paper.